adamlwgriffiths/schematics-tree/README.rst

 If you're not using flask in your application, this function will create a flask application and set it up for you.

-The web page will be accessible at 'http://localhost:8080/'

 To serve the page you can use flask itself, but websockets won't work using flasks built in application.
 To enable websockets you must use a WSGI server such as: